Skip to Content

 Are There Other Types of RV Water Heaters?

-In other cases, an RV owner opts to replace an existing water heater with one of the following types, because their rig’s water heater failed or because they want a different type of water heating system for other reasons.
+In other cases, an RV owner may opt to replace an existing water heater with one of the following types, either because their current water heater failed or because they want a different type of water heating system for other reasons.
+We did the same thing when we upgraded our old motor home water heater to a Truma AquaGo Comfort+ on-demand system several years ago (more about that below).

 Tankless (On-Demand) Water Heater

+A tankless water heater (sometimes… and sometimes more accurately… referred to as “on-demand”) doesn’t use a traditional tank to store and heat water.
 With a tankless system, when you “demand” hot water by turning on a faucet, it’s heated virtually instantly as it passes through the unit.

 Two of the main producers of on-demand/tankless water heaters are Truma and Girard.